sigjhl/cot_decoding_transformers/readme.md

 - `--aggregation`: Method for aggregating CoT scores (`max` or `sum`, default: `max`).
 - `--device`: Device to run the model on (`cuda`, `cpu`, or `mps`, default: `cuda`).
 - `--use_sequential`: Use sequential processing for low RAM situations (optional).
+- `--system_prompt`: Use a custom system prompt.
+If not given, defaults to the chat template included in the tokenizer (optional).

 ## Contributing